-Last to arrive to Australia, Netflix offers the cheapest stream of the main three, with a single stream in standard definition at $8.99, which, if we're being honest, isn't particularly good value, but may appeal to those who live alone and have a poor quality internet connection.
+Netflix offers the cheapest stream of the main three, with a single stream in standard definition at $9.99, which, if we're being honest, isn't particularly good value, but may appeal to those who live alone and have a poor quality internet connection.

-This kind of price cuts straight to the point – once you've tested the service's 30 day trial, you're either on board with forking over a tenner each month, or you're not.
+These kinds of prices cut straight to the point – once you've tested the service's 30 day trial, you're either on board with forking over a tenner (or an extra fiver) each month, or you're not.